Mahadivulwewa Ancient Tampita Viharaya – මහදිවුල්වැව පුරාණ ටැම්පිට විහාරය

 The principal of the school who is also a resident of the area informed that he remembered this tampita viharaya was being redone when he was as small child.

 Even today the outer structure of the temple is crumbling, the wood on the platform is aging with time and the walls are again crumbling within.
-But unfortunately the department of archaeology has not taken any notice of this viharaya despite letters written by the head priest.
+Unfortunately, the Department of Archaeology has not taken any notice of this viharaya despite letters written by the head priest.

 To reach the temple take the Galenbindunuwewa road from Habarana, take the Maradankadawala road for 15 km and take the road towards Galenbindunuwewa.
-Travel 11 km on this road to reach the turn off to the Mahadivulwewa reservoir, This is a unmarked gravel road to the right.
+Travel 11 km on this road to reach the turn-off to the Mahadivulwewa reservoir, This is an unmarked gravel road to the right.
 Travel 8 km on the deserted gravel road passing chena cultivation and jungle patches to reach the Mahadivul Wewa reservoir.
-The temple lies 200 meters away from the far end the reservoir bund.
+The temple lies 200 meters away from the far end of the reservoir bund.

 Also See